 Thirty-three landholders completed 29.78 km of riparian fencing and 27.5ha of re-vegetation to improve the riparian zone with the aim to protect and restore riparian vegetation, increasing the absorption of nutrients and reducing the sedimentation and pollution of the waterways.

-For the next three years management programs will continue to focus on reducing nutrients entering the waterways of the catchment under the Revitalising Geographe Waterways program.
+Management programs will continue to focus on reducing nutrients entering the waterways of the catchment under the Revitalising Geographe Waterways program.
 Implementation of best practice agricultural fertiliser management and dairy effluent management are key goals for this ‘recovery’ catchment.

 At least two effluent upgrades are proposed in the catchment, at farms in Yoongarillup and Kalgup and a soil amendment trial is being carried out at the Vasse Sports Oval.
-Farmers will be supported in the implementation of best practice fertiliser management programs through the ‘Smart Soils’ project where soil testing, whole farm nutrient mapping, agronomic advice and workshops will be carried out on at least five farms in the catchment.
+Farmers will be supported in the implementation of best practice fertiliser management programs through the Fertiliser Management project where soil testing, whole farm nutrient mapping, agronomic advice and workshops will be carried out on at least five farms in the catchment.

 Actions to reduce nutrients entering the waterways of the Vasse Diversion Drain catchment will continue as part of Revitalising Geographe Waterways program.